msu-alglab/essentcell/README.md

 <a name="example"></a>
 ### Examples

+We have included two test input files for the user namely [smallest.sorted.csv](smallest.sorted.csv) and [smallest.sorted_with_missing.csv](smallest.sorted_with_missing.csv).
+These files do not represent actual biological data, rather they are example files for the user to try the program.

 Following is an example on how to run the script using **smallest.sorted.csv** as the input file.
 The user must run the EssentCell.py file by going into the folder that the **EssentCell.py** resides in.
 The input files to this script must reside in the same folder as well.

 ```